 19. Most power listeners in Canada tune in to Apple Podcasts.

 Power listeners is a term referring to those listening over five hours per week.
 In 2020, Spotify gained ground on Apple and YouTube as the biggest platforms for podcasts.
 Apple, however, kept its foothold in Canada (28% among power listeners) based on the latest podcast statistics for Canada.

 Local stats further show that about half of Canadian podcasters listen to between 76% and 100% of the podcasts they have downloaded on their devices.
 Just under a quarter (24%) listen to between 51% and 75% of their downloaded podcasts.

-20. There were 15 million podcast listeners in the United Kingdom in 2020.
+20. There are over 21 million podcast listeners in the United Kingdom.

 Britain was no exception to the global podcast trend during the pandemic.
-According to the latest podcast statistics for the UK, the number of listeners in Britain is projected to grow to 20 million listeners by 2024.
+According to the latest podcast statistics for the UK, the number of listeners in Britain is projected to grow to over 28 million listeners by 2026.
 This type of audio entertainment is the most widespread among a younger audience.
-Namely, 40% of Brits tuning in to podcasts on a weekly basis, are 26 to 35 years old.
+Namely, 40% of Brits tuning in to podcasts on a weekly basis are 26 to 35 years old.
 In terms of genre, British women tend to prefer comedy and music, as opposed to sports and comedy for male podcast consumers.

 Podcast Advertising Statistics

 21. The US podcast industry is set to hit $1 billion in annual ad revenues in 2021.